johnt84/AnnualLeaveRequestTool/README.md

 Simple Annual Leave Request Tool

 * Allows users to create, update or delete annual leave requests.
-* The Annual leave requests are saved and read from a SQLServer database using Dapper as the ORM in the DAL project
+* The Annual leave requests are saved and read from a SQLServer database using Dapper as the ORM in the DAL (Data Access Layer) project
 * There are three GUI projects
   *  Blazor Server/.Net 5
   *  Blazor WebAssembly/.Net 5 (uses API project)